MoKee/www/www/en/guide/getting_started.md

 ## Install MoKee ROM through Recovery

-1. Download the Magic ROM package you want to install.
+1. Download the Mokee ROM package you want to install.
     * **Optional** - You can download the third-party extension packages, such as [OpenGapps](https://opengapps.org/).

-2. If you have not yet entered Recovery mode, please reboot into Recovery mode.
+2. If you haven't enter the Recovery mode yet, please reboot into Recovery mode.
     * After turning off the device, press and hold the **Volume Up + Power Button** until you enter Recovery mode, and then release.

 3. Select the `WIPE` button on the main interface.